tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 I’m breaking every promise in my non-disclosure agreement with the US Government.
 It’s actually called the 18 USC 1905,  or the "Disclosure of confidential information generally" form, and you can look it up to confirm the language in it.

 There were also other forms signed and pledges made, but you get the idea, no one wants what I know out there in the world.
-I agreed to all these restrictions like everyone else working on Plum Island in 2008.
+I agreed to all these restrictions like everyone working on Plum Island in 2008.

 You might remember Plum Island from the movie “Silence of the Lambs”.
-It’s the place Clarice falsely promises Hannibal Lecter will be transferred to if he helps her find the serial killer.
-It’s not some made up Hollywood location, but a real island, as real as the horrific memories I have from working there.
+It’s the place Clarice promises Hannibal Lecter will be transferred to if he helps her find the serial killer.
+It’s not a made up Hollywood location, but a real island, as real as the horrific memories I have from working there.

-Located about a mile off the tip of Long Island, it was originally where the government studied deadly agricultural diseases.
-Since it was isolated from the mainland it was a perfect spot to keep any horrible virus from escaping and reaching our unprotected shores.
+Located a mile off the tip of Long Island, it was originally where the government studied deadly agricultural diseases.
+Since it was isolated from the mainland, it was perfect to keep horrible viruses from escaping and reaching our unprotected shores.

 But soon other things were studied and created, some by design and sometimes by accident.

-The accidents, those were the things that made you realize why they wanted you to sign an NDA, because if you already knew what I’m telling you now, you’d be terrified.
+The accidents, those were the things that made you realize why they wanted you to sign an NDA, because if you already knew what I’m going to tell you, you’d be terrified.

 So, why am I ready to break my vow, opening myself up to jail and fines and the government bringing down the full force of their ability to obfuscate my story.